 Having completed my PhD at Leeds in 2006, I took up a lectureship at the School of Law, leading to my current post, and I am the Postgraduate (Taught) Tutor, with responsibility for the students on our Taught Postgraduate programmes.

 I am a member of the editorial team for Goode Consumer Credit Law and Practice (LNUK).

 - Postgraduate (Taught) Tutor

 My research interests cover all aspects of regulation of consumer credit, both unsecured and secured, personal insolvency and consumer law more generally.
-I am particularly interested in the nature of the credit relationship and the issues surrounding consumer vulnerability and vulnerability theory.
-I recently published a monograph entitled The Regulation of Consumer Credit A Transatlantic Analysis which provides a transatlantic analysis of the regulation of consumer credit.
+I am particularly interested in the nature of the credit relationship, the issues surrounding consumer vulnerability and vulnerability theory.
+I recently published a monograph entitled The Regulation of Consumer Credit A Transatlantic Analysis which provides a comparative analysis of the regulation of consumer credit.
 Described as an ‘outstanding monograph that offers a unique and timely analysis’ the book explores the regulation and treatment of the consumer credit relationship in the UK and the US.
 I have also published in a number of peer reviewed journals and as chapter contributor in edited collections, my most recent being a chapter on the regulatory response to access to justice and financial services for vulnerable consumers, in Vulnerable Consumers and the Law, Consumer Protection and Access to Justice ( eds C Riefa and S Saintier, 2021).